Financial highlights 2023-24

 In addition:

 In keeping with our commitment to financial accountability and transparency, full audited financial statements are available at www.hamiltoncommunityfoundation.ca or by mail.
 If you have any questions regarding our financial highlights, please contact Yulena Wan, at y.wan@hamiltoncommunityfoundation.ca or by phone at 905.523.5600 x 228.
-You may also access information from the T3010 Registered Charity Information Return online at
+You may also access information from the T3010 Registered Charity Information Return online here.

 Donations